ybizeul/StreamDeckWS/README.md

 `id` can be used to identify each button.
 It can be found in the `settings` object of the payload to the remote server.

 Do not set something in "Title" unless you don't want to be able to change it through the remote server

+## Node-RED

+TODO : add samples of configuration with Node-RED websocket node